Conophytum chauviniae (Schwantes) S.A.Hammer

 Mesembryanthemum chauviniae (basionym), Derenbergia augeiformis, Derenbergia chauviniae, Mesembryanthemum augeiforme

-Conophytum chauviniae is a dwarf, mat-forming succulent perennial with bodies of fused leaf pairs and beautiful solitary flowers.
+Conophytum chauviniae is a dwarf, mat-forming succulent with bodies of fused leaf pairs and beautiful solitary flowers.
 The bodies are pale green to bluish with red or purple lines at the tips and up to 1.4 inches (3.5 cm) tall.
-Leaf-tips are triangular in shape.
-The flowers are pink or purple and appear in summer and fall.
+Leaf-tips are triangular.
+Flowers are pink or purple and appear in summer and fall.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).